SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   retains bottom lines for its worker-capable traversal.
 This inspection establishes no decoder-wide or SIMD completeness claim.
 Decoder CDEF storage remains an operation-scoped owner, not native reusable worker state.

+Retained-state and cost-policy follow-up after `ef8b1a823`:

+- `Av1EncoderTransformBlockState.cs:12-43` uses four bytes for EOB and byte-sized transform type, leaving one padding byte.
+Reference `av1/encoder/encodetxb.c:593-625,714-730` records the neighboring skip context in bits 0-3 and DC-sign context in bits 4-5 beside each EOB.
+Its packer consumes those retained contexts (`encodetxb.c:296-306,410-421`).
+The managed structure can represent that state without increasing its size, but storing it alone would not implement deferred packing; no unused state was added.
+- Reference palette-token allocation is conditional on non-statistics coding with screen-content tools allowed (`av1/encoder/encodeframe.c:1413-1430`). `tokenize.h:105-135` reserves up to two full-resolution planes in maximum-superblock-rounded storage.
+Tokens retain the selected context and color-order rank, including the first raw index (`tokenize.c:174-225,264-278`, `bitstream.c:353-368`); keeping only palette colors is insufficient.
+- `Av1EncoderPictureBuffer.Reset` clears the complete mode grid and packed state (`:344-363`), so it cannot be reused as the boundary between analysis and packing.
+Selected prediction fields remain in the reusable `Av1EncoderBlockStruct` workspace, while `Av1EncoderBlockModeInfo` retains only its smaller neighbor subset.
+  These lifetimes must be reconciled together with palette tokens, selected MV state, and coefficient contexts.
+- Native cost defaults are explicit controls as well as speed features: `av1/av1_cx_iface.c:391-394,550-553` differs between default and realtime configurations. `rd.c:724-758,824-851` combines controls with speed policy and initializes frame costs; `encodeframe_utils.c:1629-1689` suppresses block refresh when CDF updates are disabled.
+No new managed effort mapping or isolated cost-refresh threshold was introduced.

+Film-grain decoder source comparison after `ef8b1a823`:

+- The complete template generation, random state, autoregression, scaling interpolation, overlap traversal, noise application, and native-sample load/store paths were compared with `av1/decoder/grain_synthesis.c`.
+  Managed `Av1FilmGrainDecoder.cs:874-1172,1204-1231` matches the represented rules in native `:429-629`;
+  all 2,048 Gaussian entries also match exactly.
+No new arithmetic defect was established in this comparison.
+- Managed noise application processes chroma before luma (`Av1FilmGrainNoise.cs:109-174`), retaining ungrained luma for chroma scaling.
+Native `grain_synthesis.c:685-745,803-862` uses that same ordering.
+The two-component luma average is horizontal only; vertical chroma subsampling selects a row rather than averaging two rows.
+  Restricted identity-matrix chroma uses luma's upper endpoint, and high-depth lookup interpolates below entry 255.
+- `Av1FilmGrainDecoder.cs:698-857` and native `grain_synthesis.c:1252-1376` exclude already-applied overlap
+  strips and retain right/bottom grain boundaries.
+The managed plane span retains existing padded storage (`:208-216`), including addresses for empty interiors at clipped edges; no new guard or scratch plane was added.
+- Grain presentation preserves references in `Av1Decoder.cs:891-909,945-1002`: refreshed frames receive a separate presentation copy, and unreferenced shown frames can be grained in place. `CopyVisibleTo` also copies active geometry (`Av1FrameBuffer.cs:248-258`).
+This source trace does not complete the decoder-wide lifetime audit.
+- SIMD dispatch remains an open architecture/performance issue. `Av1FilmGrainNoise.cs:180-238,388-522,947-955`
+  uses AVX2 gather or a high-depth-only portable path with separate width overloads. `Av1FilmGrainOverlap.cs:142-175` additionally gates 512-bit processing on `Vector<int>.Count`.
+Neither gate has fresh end-to-end evidence here.
+  Comments claiming that scalar reads are slower, interpolation repays them, or `Vector<T>` establishes processor execution width were corrected.
+Runtime dispatch and arithmetic were not changed; no improvement is claimed.
+- After the final comment edit, the Release .NET 11 build completed with zero errors and 1,009 existing warnings;
+  Roslynk reported zero compiler errors.
+Serialized Visual Studio VSTest passed 5/5 focused film-grain/reference cases in 8.4512 seconds (`film-grain-audit.trx`), including existing hardware-fallback and constrained-allocation checks.
+- Current optimized libaom regenerated seven still references and the two ten-frame official sequence references.
+  All 3,113,847 decoded samples match the retained references exactly: maximum error 0, zero samples exceeding one.
+  Per-frame/per-plane results are in temporary `film-grain-comparison.json`.
+Those references are also used by the passing managed tests.
+This is bounded same-bitstream decoder evidence, not complete conformance or encoder parity.
+  No benchmark ran, and no fixture, native integration, or generated comparison output was added to the repository.

 Range-writer output-capacity correction, verified after `93aba785f`:

 - `Av1SymbolWriter.cs:213-214,339` before correction sliced a fixed initial allocation for finalization